rodrihgh/rodrihgh.github.io/_projects/user-activity-detection.md

 and their physical properties get transformed along the path.
 More specifically, their **amplitude** attenuates (they become _more quiet_) and their **phase** shifts (they arrive at a _delayed_ point in time).
-What we encode as user activity is a compact representation of amplitude and phase using [complex numbers].
+What we encode as user activity is a compact representation of the amplitude and phase of the incoming "connection words" using [complex numbers].

 <i class="fas fa-graduation-cap"></i>
-If you studied **complex numbers** in high school you may have wondered why are they even useful, since they even include a so-called _imaginary_ part.
+If you studied **complex numbers** in high school you may have wondered why they are even useful, since they even include a so-called _imaginary_ part.
 I hope you are glad to find out there are engineers out there squeezing their brains with imaginary figures to solve real problems.
 {: .notice}